sst/sst/www/docs/constructs/StaticSite.md

 ### Configure caching

-Configure the cacheControl based on differnt file types.
+Configure the Cache Control settings based on differnt file types.

 ```js {5-16}
 new StaticSite(this, "ReactSite", {